Updated November 2018

 We scored these speakers using four different weighted metrics: overall sound quality, volume, general user friendliness, and how easy they are to connect to the mobile devices through which we consume media.
 We used each products' performance in all of these categories to award them a score between 0 and 100, which you can see in the table above.
 Below we go into further detail about all of these tests.

-A small audio sampling from all of our speakers.
+A small audio sampling from our speakers.
 Music courtesy of www.bensound.com

 The most important aspect of any speaker is how it sounds, which is why sound quality was our most heavily weighted testing metric.
 Sound quality is an inherently subjective thing, but after testing audio products we've realized that bass and treble quality, dynamic range (the volume difference between loud and soft notes), and overall clarity are the things that most people really respond to when assessing if something sounds good.
 Our testing thus focuses on listening to a wide range of music on our speakers, one right after another, and judging those four qualities.
 In the end all of the speakers sounded good, and we think most people would be pleased with even the lowest scoring model.
 However, if you're willing to pay a bit extra for one of the top scoring models, you can get exceptional sound.